Viditnegi/Full-Stack-Chest-Cancer-Classifier/README.md

 ## TO DO:
-Script to automatically copy the trained model from artifacts to models folder.
+Script to automatically copy the trained model from artifacts to models folder.<br>
-Run make, push, pull, run docker image.
+Run make, push, pull, run docker image.<br>
-CI/CD deployment on aws.
+CI/CD deployment on aws.<br>